 Start Point: Yazd Destination: Yazd Travel: On Foot

-This morning you’ll visit some key Zoroastrian sites in Yazd, including the Towers of Silence and Fire Temple, and you’ll visit the Grand Bazaar.
-Here you’ll find Termeh textiles.
-You mightn’t have heard of them but have most likely seen a paisley pattern, so you’ve looked upon one of the motifs often employed in termeh textiles – known here as a ‘botteh’.
-These textiles are as intricately woven as they are linked with the Silk Road itself, being printed on silk and wool mix cloth for hundreds of years.
-You’ll have time for baklava tasting and tea, visit the Dowlat Abad gardens and spend your evening once again at your hotel.
+This morning you’ll visit some key Zoroastrian sites in Yazd, including the Towers of Silence and Fire Temple.
+Afterwards, you’ll spend some time rootling around the Grand Bazaar, where you’ll find the famous ‘Termeh’ textiles.
+Even if you have never heard of these, you’ll be familiar with their paisley pattern, which originated on the Silk Road.
+After gorging on textiles, you then have time for baklava tasting and tea, visit the Dowlat Abad gardens and spend your evening once again at your hotel.

 Start Point: Yazd Destination: Esfahan Travel: Saloon Car

-A 4-hour drive north and west from Yazd will bring you to the fabled city of Esfahan.
-A jewel in the Silk Road crown of Iran, the architecture here will be somewhat familiar after the days spent in Uzbekistan.
-You are here for today and all day tomorrow in a comfortable hotel which oozes a Shah-era level of charm.
+It’s a four-hour drive north-west from Yazd to the fabled city of Esfahan.
+A jewel in the Silk Road crown of Iran, the architecture here will be somewhat familiar after your time in Uzbekistan.
+You are here for today and all day tomorrow, in a comfortable hotel which oozes a Shah-era level of charm.